Sometimes deciding what to wear to a job interview is more nerve-wracking than the actual interview itself.

 Again, be sure your suit is a perfect fit!

-Double-check all angles in your mirror to make sure the shoulders of your jacket don’t droop past your shoulder tips.
+Double-check all angles in your mirror to ensure your jacket’s shoulders don’t droop past your shoulder tips.

 Additionally, your jacket sleeves should end just at your wrist, and the shirt should be a quarter-inch visible beneath the jacket.